adam-herrala-bricker/aika/API_GUIDE.md

 ### PUT `/api/permissions/{id}`

 Creates or modifies a `StreamUser` instance, which stores user permissions for the stream given with `id`.
+The user can be identified with either `userId` or `username`, and if both are provided `userId` is ignored.

 (Stream id is passed in the path because this route uses the same authorization middleware as requests to create new streams.)